Curing Hep C In People with HIV in NYC

-More than 4,200 people are living with both HIV and current Hepatitis C (HCV) infection in New York City, the majority of whom are people of color.
+As of Spring 2017 4,200 people were found to be living with both HIV and current Hepatitis C (HCV) infection in New York City, the majority of whom are people of color.
 People with HIV/HCV co-infection are at high risk for developing liver disease, liver cancer and premature death.

 HCV can now be treated and cured in just a few months with all oral regimens and few side effects.
 The majority of patients treated can be cured, even people who are actively using drugs or alcohol or who have a detectable HIV viral load.
 Being cured of HCV improves the chances of living a longer healthier life.
 Everyone deserves a cure!

 Project SUCCEED (Scaling up Co-Infection Care & Eliminating Ethnic Disparities) is a NYC Health Department initiative that aims to improve HCV screening, linkage to care and treatment rates in people living with HIV.
 Project SUCCEED uses surveillance data to identify the health care practices in NYC with the greatest number of HIV/HCV co-infected patients and provide training and technical assistance to support improved HCV care.
 Project SUCCEED Health Care Access Specialists conducts case finding and linkage to care for patients who are lost to HCV care.

 Services and Resources

 We are now offering the following training, technical assistance and resources to HIV service providers in NYC.